-Fast and usually playful Scherzo: the music picks up the pace and is reminiscent of the main theme.
+Fast and usually playful Scherzo – the music picks up the pace and is reminiscent of the main theme.
 You can see a lot of butterflies which are flying upward, there are some suns and moons.
-Life is vivid in one of the planets that is orbiting around one of the suns.
+Life is vivid on one of the planets that is orbiting around one of the suns.
 Here we see how the sunlight makes nature become alive and bloom and you can feel a good mood flowing from this part of the cycle.

-And a Finale: the end of a sun.
-The symbolist artist shows this by painting a stopped bell which carries the first painting’s motif of gates and castles as well as sleeping kings within those castles.
-However the end is not as sad as it looks from the first glance; we see many little suns still flickering behind the spider web, showing that as some life ends, elsewhere it is still as vibrant as ever.
+And a Finale – the end of a sun.
+The Symbolist artist depicts this by painting a stopped bell which carries the first painting’s motif of gates and castles, as well as sleeping kings within those castles.
+However the end is not as sad as it looks at the first glance; we see many little suns still flickering behind the spider web, showing that as some life ends, elsewhere it is still as vibrant as ever.

 A sonata does not have to be four parts, it can be played in three as well.
-In this case the sonata has a fast-slow-fast structure which you can easily see that in the paintings.
+In this case, the sonata has a fast-slow-fast structure which you can easily see in the paintings.

-From this art work, you can clearly see Mikalojus Konstantinas Čiurlionis has studied music.
+From this artwork, you can clearly see that Čiurlionis has studied music.
 A fugue is a contrapuntal musical technique in which the same musical theme is repeated or imitated by two or more voices.